andrew/ultimate-awesome/README.md

 - [awesome-long2short-on-lrms](https://github.com/hongcheng-gao/awesome-long2short-on-lrms) - Awesome-Long2short-on-LRMs is a collection of state-of-the-art, novel, exciting long2short methods on large reasoning models.
 It contains papers, codes, datasets, evaluations, and analyses.
 - [awesome-datajournalism](https://github.com/infoculture/awesome-datajournalism) - Awesome list for data journalists and future data journalists.
 - [awesome-weak-supervision](https://github.com/jieyuz2/awesome-weak-supervision) - A curated list of programmatic weak supervision papers and resources.
+- [awesome-vlc](https://github.com/mfkl/awesome-vlc) - 👻 A curated list of awesome VLC and LibVLC resources. .
 - [react-components](https://github.com/sapegin/react-components) - List of React components I use and recommend.
 - [awesome-repositories](https://github.com/0xRitesh/awesome-repositories) - Useful GitHub Repos That Every Developer Should Follow.
 - [Awesome_BigData_AI_DrugDiscovery](https://github.com/Bin-Chen-Lab/Awesome_BigData_AI_DrugDiscovery) - A collection of resources useful for leveraging big data and AI for drug discovery.
 It mainly serves as an orientation for new lab folks.
 It may be biased towards my lab interest.